james35022000/MHColor/README.md

 ## Features

-  1. Anaylze the color board automatically.
+  1. Analyze the color board automatically.
   2. Control your mouse to choose the point on the color board.

 ## How to use